School of Drama

 Overview

 The High School Drama Program is an intensive course of study, focusing on the craft of acting.
-The program includes instruction and practice in acting, movement, voice and speech, singing, dance, directing, and the creative process.
-The carefully planned curriculum emphasizes development of the student’s personal resources, aesthetic growth, capacity for artistic collaboration and awareness of theatre’s cultural context, while recognizing the importance of the academic program.
+The program utilizes diverse methodologies to deliver instruction and practice in acting for stage and screen, movement, voice and speech, singing, dance, stage combat, collaborative devising, theatre studies, audition techniques, and college and industry professional preparation.
+The carefully planned curriculum emphasizes development of the student's artistic voice and aesthetic growth, capacity for collaboration, and understanding of theatre’s cultural and social context, while also guiding the creation of portfolio materials that reflect their strengths and stage of development.
+The high school drama program strongly supports the High School Academic Program as an integral component of developing a well-rounded and knowledgeable citizen artist.

 Requirements